anglin00171/HTML/README.md

+Project Description:

-Project Description: This is a school project, first year, parttime.
+This is a school project, first year, parttime.

-This is gonna transform from a prototype into a coded, good looking, accessible movie websajt.
-The purpose is to learn about html, css and javascipt
+The purpose is to learn about HTML and CSS.

-Installation: Instructions on how to install and set up the project, including any dependencies.

-Usage: Guidance on how to use the project, including examples or code snippets.

-Configuration: Information about configuration options, settings, or environment variables.

-Contributing: Guidelines for contributors, if applicable.

-License: Information about the project's licensing terms.

 Contact: anglin00171@stud.noroff.no